basvanwesting/genetic-algorithm/README.md

   sorting of some kind.
 This is relatively fast compared to the rest of the operations.
 * Crossover: the workhorse of internal parts.
-Crossover touches most genes each generation and clones up to the whole population if you keep all the parents around.
+Crossover touches most genes each generation and clones up to the whole population to restore lost population size in selection.
 See performance tips below.
 * Mutate: no considerations.
 It touches genes like crossover does, but should be used sparingly anyway; with low gene counts (<10%) and low probability (5-20%)
 * Fitness: can be anything.
 This fully depends on the user domain.
 Parallelize